JanHerca/urantiapedia/output/wikijs/en/article/Dick_Bain/A_Urantia_Cult.md

 1\.
 Formal religious veneration. worship.
 2\.
 A system of religious beliefs also: its body of adherents.
 3\.
 A religion regarded as unorthodox or spurious also its body of adherents.
 (Of special interest to us) 5.a.
 A great devotion to a person, idea or thing.

-> Religion, even the highest yet revealed in the universe of Nebadon—the earth life of Jesus of Nazareth. ([UB 102:8.7](/en/The_Urantia_Book/102#p8_7))
+> Religion, even the highest yet revealed in the universe of Nebadon—the earth life of Jesus of Nazareth. (<a id="a42_107"></a>[UB 102:8.7](/en/The_Urantia_Book/102#p8_7))

 We would probably place our community in category #2 or #5a, but there are those who would place us in #3.
 Notice that there is no definition that fits the way “cult” is commonly used today.
 Today it has the connotation of a group that uses brain washing and mind control techniques to completely control its members.

-On [UB 87:7.6](/en/The_Urantia_Book/87#p7_6), _The Urantia Book_ uses “cult” in the older and more positive sense of the word when it advises that a cult needs to develop based on our highest and best religious ideals.
+On <a id="a46_3"></a>[UB 87:7.6](/en/The_Urantia_Book/87#p7_6), _The Urantia Book_ uses “cult” in the older and more positive sense of the word when it advises that a cult needs to develop based on our highest and best religious ideals.
 There is no doubt that someone looking to condemn _The Urantia Book_ would seize on this and use it to condemn the book and our community.
 But we would be amiss if we did not admit that there has been at least one group associated with our community that began to look like a cult?

 Suppose that a decade or so ago, shortly before a certain group out in California disbanded, an investigative reporter heard rumors about this group.
 Then suppose the reporter had visited the group’s headquarters and had observed the preparations for nuclear holocaust—the weapons, the fortifications, the stocks of food, as well as the fact that the group’s leader was sequestered away in an upstairs command post.